Top 5 Questions You Need to Ask Your Accountant

 Does the idea of walking into an accountant’s office and dumping your books on their desk make you nervous?

 I know that’s how I felt during my first consultation.
 If you’re like me, meeting with an accountant can seem a bit intimidating.
 Thankfully, after a bit of experience and relationship building, I learned what questions to ask.

-Now, I consider my accountant a vital part to the success of my company.
+Now, I consider my accountant a vital part of my company’s success.
 She’s more than just a barrier to keeping the IRS at bay.
-She’s an advisor, a friend, a partner in business.
+She’s an advisor, a friend, and a partner in business.